 Piggy-backing off the brilliance and success of the previous shader pack on this list, Complementary Shaders is an offshoot of BSL Shaders, designed to be "as issueless as possible".
 Extremely performant, and with just as much opportunity for customization as BSL, whether you choose BSL or Complementary comes purely down to preference.
+A great choice for showing off your latest house build.

 The download also comes with a Complementary Resource Pack, to be used alongside the shaders if you so desire.
+Though you can of course use this shader pack alongside any texture pack you desire.

 As the title might suggest, Oceano Shaders give Minecraft's water surfaces a much-needed makeover.
 From a distance, they're possibly the best shaders out there for oceans, though it does look a little stranger with smaller bodies of water.
 But the overall look and feel of the shader pack more than makes up for these occasional anomalies.